 Bidding on a Tax Foreclosure at Auction

 The Highest Bidder at the public sale is required to have a 20% deposit in cash or certified funds (made out to The Gaston County Sheriff's Office) at the sale.
 If you do not have the full 20% deposit for your highest bid, the property will be resold on the spot.
 The 10-day upset bid period begins once the report of sale is filed with The Gaston County Clerk of Court.

 The Upset Bid Period

-There is a 10 day upset bid period, in which the bid may be upset by filing an upset bid form at the Gaston County Clerk of Court.
-The upset bid must exceed the current bid by 5% OR $750.00 – whichever is greater.
-If a bid is $15,000 OR LESS, the required deposit is $750.
+There is a 10-day upset bid period, in which the bid may be upset by filing an upset bid form at the Gaston County Clerk of Court.
+The upset bid must exceed the current bid by 5% or $750 - whichever is greater.
+If a bid is $15,000 or less, the required deposit is $750.
 If a bid is anything over $15,000, the required deposit is 5% of your bid.
-Upset bids are to be made IN PERSON at the Gaston County Clerk of Court and must be paid in Cash or Certified Funds (payable to Gaston County Clerk of Superior Court).
-Each time a bid is placed, the 10 day upset bid period restarts.
+Upset bids are to be made in person at the Gaston County Clerk of Court and must be paid in Cash or Certified Funds (payable to Gaston County Clerk of Superior Court).
+Each time a bid is placed, the 10-day upset bid period restarts.
 The owner of the property has the right to redeem the property being foreclosed on during the upset bid period.
 All taxes must be paid in full for the foreclosure to stop.

 Winning the Bid